SergeyFM/SergeyFM/README.md

 > C# developer

 👔   I've worked in IT presales for many years.
 I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time in presales.
 I've been researching, building and selling complex solutions all my life.
-Then I decided to switch to programming and have been working as a C# developer for some time.
+Then I decided to focus on programming and am currently working as a C# developer.
 <br>
 ***
 > Years in different industries make me a pretty unique kind of developer, combining a range of technical and business life skills.